East Jerusalem

+East Jerusalem (القدس الشرقية; מִזְרַח יְרוּשָׁלַיִם) is the portion of Jerusalem east of the Green Line.
+It was established formally by the armistice agreements at the end of the 1948 Palestine war.
+It is considered to be the capital and part of the Palestinian territories according to international law by the United Nations and other intergovernmental organizations, and under illegal occupation by Israel.
+Many states (e.g. Brazil, China, Russia, and all 57 members of the Organisation of Islamic Cooperation) recognize East Jerusalem as the capital of the State of Palestine, whereas other states (eg. Finland, Ireland, Norway, Slovenia and Spain) see East Jerusalem as the future capital of Palestine while referring to it as "an occupied territory".

-East Jerusalem (القدس الشرقية; מִזְרַח יְרוּשָׁלַיִם) is the portion of Jerusalem that was held by Jordan after the 1948 Arab–Israeli War, as opposed to West Jerusalem, which was held by Israel.
+East Jerusalem includes the Old City and sites of religious significance to Muslims, Christians, and Jews.
+After the 1948 war, the territory was held by Jordan, as opposed to West Jerusalem, which became part of the newly established State of Israel.
 (Note: "following the war between Israel and the Palestinian and Arab states in 1948, Jerusalem was divided into an Israeli-held western sector and a Jordanian-held eastern sector.")
-Captured and occupied in 1967, this area was unilaterally annexed by Israel in 1980.
-The United Nations and other intergovernmental organizations consider East Jerusalem a part of the Palestinian territories according to international law, and under illegal occupation by Israel.
-Many states recognize East Jerusalem as the capital of the State of Palestine (such as Brazil, China, Russia, and all 57 members of the Organisation of Islamic Cooperation), whereas other states (such as Australia, France and others) assert that East Jerusalem "will be the capital of Palestine", while referring to it as "an occupied territory".
-In 2020, East Jerusalem had a population of 595,000 inhabitants, of whom 361,700 (61%) were Palestinian Arabs and 234,000 (39%) were Jewish Israelis.
+In the 1967 Arab–Israeli War, Israel captured and occupied East Jerusalem, then unilaterally annexed it in 1980.
+In 2020, East Jerusalem had a population of 595,000 inhabitants, of whom 361,700 (61%) were Palestinian Arabs and 234,000 (39%) were Jewish settlers.
 Israeli settlements in East Jerusalem are illegal under international law and in the eyes of the international community.